Karthick-Somasundaresan/Documentation/README.md

 # @json:omit
 ### Description

+This tag is used to leave out any Class/Struct/Enum from generating JSONRPC file.

 ### Example

+[IBrowser.h](https://github.com/rdkcentral/ThunderInterfaces/blob/5fa166bd17c6b910696c6113c5520141bcdea07b/interfaces/IBrowser.h#L117) uses this tag to remove HeaderList function from JsonRPC file generation.

 [top](#table)

 <a name="event"></a>
 # @event
 ### Description

+This tag is used in JSONRPC file generation.
+This tag is used to mark a struct/class that will be called back as an notification by the framework.

 ### Example

+[IDolby.h](https://github.com/rdkcentral/ThunderInterfaces/blob/5fa166bd17c6b910696c6113c5520141bcdea07b/interfaces/IDolby.h#L53) Whenever the audio mode changes AudioModeChanged API will be called.

 [top](#table)

 <a name="extended"></a>
 # @extended
 ### Description

+This tag is deprecated.
+By default, while creating the JSONRPC, if a method has a single POD paramenter, It's equivalent Json class is used.
+If a class is marked with this tag, such conversion will not take place.
+It will still create a separate Data class to access that parameter.

+???When to use???

 ### Example

+In [IVolumeControl.h](https://github.com/rdkcentral/ThunderInterfaces/blob/5fa166bd17c6b910696c6113c5520141bcdea07b/interfaces/IVolumeControl.h#L31) INotification structure is marked with this tag.
+The functions parameters for muted and volume will be implemented in expanded format meaning a JSON wrapper class will be created even if there is only one member present.

 [top](#table)

 <a name="iterator"></a>
 # @iterator
 ### Description

+This is a helper tag.
+This helps in generating helper functions to iterate through an array.
+The helper functions are defined in IIteratorType.h.
+The interfaces which needs iteration functionality should include that header using [@stubgen:include](#stubgen_include) tag.
+In Json Generator,it will help to convert the class to JsonArray.
+In Proxy generation, it will help in generating the helper function like Current, Next, Previous for iterating through the array.

 ### Example

+[IDeviceInfo.h](https://github.com/rdkcentral/ThunderInterfaces/blob/5fa166bd17c6b910696c6113c5520141bcdea07b/interfaces/IDeviceInfo.h#L24) uses @stubgen:include to insert the IIteratorType to that file.
+Which inturn used to iterate through iterators in function [AudioOutputs](https://github.com/rdkcentral/ThunderInterfaces/blob/5fa166bd17c6b910696c6113c5520141bcdea07b/interfaces/IDeviceInfo.h#L83), [VideoOutputs](https://github.com/rdkcentral/ThunderInterfaces/blob/5fa166bd17c6b910696c6113c5520141bcdea07b/interfaces/IDeviceInfo.h#L84), [Resolutions](https://github.com/rdkcentral/ThunderInterfaces/blob/5fa166bd17c6b910696c6113c5520141bcdea07b/interfaces/IDeviceInfo.h#L85)

 [top](#table)

 <a name="deprecated"></a>
 # @deprecated
 ### Description

+This tag is used to mark a Method, Property as deprecated in the generated document.

 ### Example

+When a method is marked with this tag, in the generated .md, it will be marked with the below Message
+>This API is **deprecated** and may be removed in the future.
+It is no longer recommended for use in new implementations.

 [top](#table)

 <a name="obsolete"></a>
 # @obsolete
 ### Description

+This tag is used to mark a Method, Property as obolete in the generated document.

 ### Example

+When a method is marked with this tag, in the generated .md, it will be marked with the below Message
+> This API is **obsolete**.
+It is no longer recommended for use in new implementations

 [top](#table)

 <a name="index"></a>
 # @index
 ### Description
+In some cases, clients are interested only in certain events.
+In such cases, we can use this tag.
+Index should be the first parameter in the function.

+???
+Not able to find an example ???

 ### Example

 [top](#table)